mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

   - No payment will be made for costs incurred in this phase.
   - GC is under no obligation enter into any agreement or to accept any suggestions from industry.
   - This industry consultation process is not a solicitation and a contract will not result from this request.
+  - More information is availabe in Attachment 2 - Industry Engagement Questions

-### Planned CFP PROCESS
+### Planned CFP Process
-  - GC issues CFP based on feedback received from Industry.
+  - GC issues CFP with input received from Industry.
   - CFP will include assessment criteria that are both mandatory and point-rated.
   - Proposals which meet all mandatory criteria and the minimum point-rated criteria score will be placed in a pool of pre-qualified proposals, provided that the total evaluated price does not exceed the budget available for the requirements.
+  - Three weeks have been allotted between when the Contractors are invited to present and the date of presentation.
+At this time, the presentation is expected to include a demonstration of a working prototype of the proposed Solution (i.e., a preliminary version of the Solution with basic functionality).
   - Following the evaluation process, GC intends to award a contract to the three top ranked bidders from the pool of pre-qualified proposals.

 The proposed contract will include three 3 Phases.
 In Phase 1 each Contractor will be required to: